Using PlateMaker through DOS¶

 'SUCCESS'

-is already set correctly by the previous
+because nfs_data is already set correctly by the previous

-execution of nfsproc
+execution of nfsproc.

 >>> gfa_guide = pm.execute('get', 'gfa_guide')